 robotstxt_test('https://www.google.com/robots.txt', user_agents=['Googlebot', 'Twitterbot', 'Facebookexternalhit', 'Ahrefsbot', 'SemrushBot-BA'], urls=['/', '/imgres', '/search', '/search/about'])

 We are performing a Robots.txt test for “Googlebot”, “Twitterbot”, “Facebookexternalhit”, “Ahrefsbot” and “SemrushBot-BA” for the URL Paths “/”, “/imgres”, “/search”, and “/search/about”.
 You may see the result below.

-Here, we see that Ahrefsbot can’t reach to the “/imgres” and “/search” folders while it can reach to the “/” and “/search/about” paths.
-We also see that Twitterbot and Facebookexternalhit bots can reach to the “/imgres” folder like said in the comment of the Google.
-You can crawl a web site or you can pull all of the data from the Google Search Console Coverage Report so that you can perform a test for different URL Models and patterns to see whether they are disallowed or allowed for certain types of user-agents.
+Here, we see that Ahrefsbot can’t reach the “/imgres” and “/search” folders, while it can reach the “/” and “/search/about” paths.
+We also see that Twitterbot and Facebookexternalhit bots can reach the “/imgres” folder, as said in the comment of Google.
+You can crawl a website, or you can pull all the data from the Google Search Console Coverage Report so that you can perform a test for different URL Models and patterns to see whether they are disallowed or allowed for certain types of user agents.

 To learn more about Python SEO, you may read the related guidelines: